nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 **Tree**

-Sometimes a tree is the best place.
+Sometimes a tree is the best place for your NanoStation.

 ![tree](/assets/images/nsm5/tree.jpg)